stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### TIM

 Have not established anything there yet.
-IMOGEN is an interesting one, because IMOGEN is a she, but probably in the way that like a ship... is a she. [__BEN:__ Yeah.]
+IMOGEN is an interesting one, because IMOGEN is a she, but probably in the way that like a ship... is a she.

+#### BEN

+Yeah.

+#### TIM

 'Cause... robots!

 #### BEN